 Photo: Ferris fans behind Bulldogs bench as assistant coach Dave Schlump greets Zion Williamson during introductions

-DURHAM, N.C. – Mike Krzyzewski’s post-game concerns ranged beyond grading his No. 4-ranked basketball team’s performance as the Blue Devils prepared for their season opener with Kentucky on Nov.
-6 in the Champions Classic.
+DURHAM, N.C. – Mike Krzyzewski’s post-game concerns ranged beyond grading his No. 4-ranked basketball team’s exhibition performance against Ferris State.
+He wasn't gauging the Blue Devils' readiness for their season opener with Kentucky next week in the Champions Classic.

-The venerable Coach K wanted to know if the Bulldogs, his invited guests as the reigning NCAA Division II champions, enjoyed their exhibition game experience despite the score, a 132-48 rout Saturday at Cameron Indoor Stadium.
+Coach K wanted to know if the Bulldogs, his guests according to his tradition to invite the reigning NCAA Division II champions, enjoyed their experience despite the score, a 132-48 rout Saturday at Cameron Indoor Stadium.

 “We’re not going to let anything ruin this experience and the time we had here,” Bronkema said.
 “We’ll pull some positives.
 There are certainly things to work on.
 I can’t wait for practice, but again, there are no negatives with this experience.”